 Welcome to the 15th edition of the Ideas on Design Digest!
 This time, we will talk about a certain punk attitude to design.
 In the last edition, I wrote about rituals and processes.
 If you missed that, you can read it here.

-Mymind is a good example, as are the mobile apps by Andy from Notboring, the games from Playdate, or even the tools from Teenage Engineering.
-Made by people adamant on staying independent.
-Working at the intersection of technology and creative wit.
-With a focus on authenticity rather than scale.
-Not for everyone, but principled.
-How things should be.
+Mymind is a good example, as are the mobile apps from Notboring, the games from Playdate, or even the tools from Teenage Engineering.
+Stuff made by people committed to staying independent.
+Working at the edge of technology and creative wit.
+Guided by authenticity rather than scale.
+Not for everyone, but different from everyone else.
+Distinct, how things should be.

 Other things on my mind:

 Bráulio Amado is a graphic designer, illustrator, and art director from my hometown.
-Currently based in New York, he has designed album covers for Frank Ocean and André 3000, illustrated for The New York Times, and made countless music posters.
-His work is different, messy, alive, with a certain punk attitude of anything goes, in a beautiful way.
+Currently based in New York, he has designed album covers for Frank Ocean and André 3000 (in the picture), illustrated for The New York Times, and made countless music posters.
+His work is different, messy, alive, with a certain punk attitude of anything goes, in a nice way.

 Time Flies: A Fly on a Mission

 A fly, with a bucket list, and little time to live.
 Genius idea behind this little indie game.
 Hilarious and poetic at the same time.
-What captured me the most was the whimsical trackpad-drawn art by Michael Frei.
+What captured me the most on Time Flies is the whimsical trackpad-drawn art by Michael Frei.
 One of my favorite recent findings.

 Musa: Beer with an Attitude